Sourabh-Kumar7/EduNet/README.md

 # Edunet Portal

-Edunet Portal is a simple Java-based educational platform for managing student and professor data, student engagement, and course-related queries.
+Edunet Portal is a Java-based educational platform for managing student and professor data, student engagement, and course-related queries.

 ## Table of Contents